HAKANKOKCU/Budgie-Dock/README.md

 # Budgie-Dock
 Budgie Dock App (0.6 Beta!)

-App is located at `Budgie Dock/bin/Debug/`
+App is located at `Budgie Dock/bin/Debug/`.
+Put it to `shell:startup` folder to make it run at startup.

 <sub>Please Note That I Made Some Tweak Options To My Dock.</sub>